Saint0999/First-Project---Rock-Paper-Scissor/README.md

 I would love it if you give it a try and let me know the areas I can improve!

-I appreciate all kinds of feedback, especially regarding:
+I appreciate all kinds of feedback.
-* JavaScript code structure and optimization.
-* CSS responsiveness or styling improvements.
-* Suggestions for adding new features (e.g., keyboard controls, difficulty levels).

 ---